0x444454/Commodore-6309/README.md

 VIC-II raster interrupts are working.
 File loading from floppy drive is working (beta).
 Use a real 1541 drive or a 100% compatible modern device like the Pi1541.
 Next step is support for OS bootstrap (e.g. NitrOS-9 loader).

-There are problems after enabling sprites.
-Even one single sprite will cause the system to crash.
-This might be due to prototype wiring using a breadboard (signal timings and power issues).
+There are still problems when sprites are enabled.
 Problem is being investigated.

 # INGREDIENTS

 - C64.
 I have a classic 250407 motherboard, but this should work with all models (to be verified).
 - Hitachi 63C09E.
 Note the "E" at the end.
-- Support Logic for clock delays and quadrature: DS1100Z-250 delay line.
+- Support Logic for clock delays and quadrature: DS1100Z-50 and DS1100Z-250 delay lines.
 - Support Logic for 6510 to 6309 signals translation: GAL16V8.
 I use a GAL16V8D-15, but similar parts should work.
 - 40-pin socket to plug/solder the signal wires, because we don't want to alter the onboard CPU socket.
 We may want to plug the 6510 there again eventually ;-)
 - Breadboard(s) for the three external chips (63C09E, GAL16V8, DS1100Z-250).